sRanay/tp/docs/UserGuide.md

 * The list that would be printed will be sorted in descending order by date.
 * If `list goal` or `list category` is used, there must not be any other arguments that come after that.
 * If arguments are specified, such as `list /type in`, there should not be anything before the argument. (`list goal /type in` would be considered an invalid command)
+* The maximum supported goal progress percentage is `99999999.99%`, if exceeded, the goal progress percentage will be truncated

 **Usage Example:**